EducationalWave

 HMOs require employees to choose a primary care physician and obtain referrals to see specialists, offering lower out-of-pocket costs but less flexibility in choosing healthcare providers.

-Related Pros and Cons of Salary Caps
+Related Pros and Cons of Dropping the Atomic Bomb

 On the other hand, PPOs allow individuals to see out-of-network providers at a higher cost without needing referrals, providing more flexibility in choosing healthcare professionals.